michaelosunga/open_flood_risk_mapping_in_kenya/training/Session3.md

 - Accessing and visualizing flood hazard datasets from [GloFAS](https://global-flood.emergency.copernicus.eu/general-information/about-glofas/): Flood hazard layers at various return periods (rtps)
 - Accessing and visualizing land cover dataset from the [European Space Agency (ESA)](https://esa-worldcover.org/en)
-- Loading settlements / buildings, roads and relevant points of interests (schools, hospitals, market centres)
+- Accessing and visualizing settlements / buildings, roads and relevant points of interests (schools, hospitals, market centres) from [OpenStreetMap](https://www.openstreetmap.org/)
+- Accessing and visualizing High Resolution Population Density Maps and Demographic Estimates from [Data for good at Meta](https://dataforgood.facebook.com/dfg/about)
 - Relevant GIS geo-processing in QGIS
   - Clipping datasets to county of interest - Tana river and Garissa counties
   - Reprojecting data from geographical to projected coordinates